 |Ticket City |

-There are some factors of convenience and cost that have become standard from platform to platform.
+Some convenient features and costs are fairly standard from platform to platform.
 You can post the same tickets on multiple websites, for instance, without paying a fee to list on any of them.
 Once you sell the stubs on one site, you can then remove them from all the sites on which you posted them without a penalty.

-In other cases, these middle-men companies can set themselves apart by doing any number of things, from helping you to price your tickets (without being too intrusive) to offering you a variety of ways to receive payment.
+In some cases, these go-between companies set themselves apart by doing any number of things, from helping you to price your tickets (without being too intrusive) to offering a variety of ways to receive payment.
 It's a hassle, for example, to sign up for a PayPal account if you're a one-time ticket-seller.
 It's much easier to have a variety of options (bank account, check, Venmo, et cetera) at your disposal.

 Another key difference revolves around the fees applied to sellers and buyers.
-You may be wondering why the latter is of any consequence to you if you're the one selling.
-Well, consider that a buyer is more likely purchase your tickets on one platform versus another if the platform itself charges a lower fee to the buyer.
-As a result, you can creep your asking price up a tick on that lower-fee platform.
+You may be wondering why the fees matter to you if you're the one selling.
+Well, consider that a buyer is more likely to purchase your tickets on one platform versus another if the platform itself charges a lower fee to the buyer.
+As a result, you can creep your asking price up a bit on the lower-fee platform.

-As for the company's cut of your sale, our research found that non-classifieds-style platforms may charge 10 and 15% of the final price, cutting into your would-be profits.
+As for the company's cut of your sale, our research found that non-classifieds-style platforms may charge 10% to 15% of the final price, cutting into your would-be profits.

-A best-case scenario: You have two tickets for a game or show that you would happily go to but, knowing what you know about the demand for the tickets, you could also imagine having plenty of fun with the money you would earn by selling them.
+The top option for you may change depending on your ticket situation.
+A best-case scenario: You have two tickets for a game or show that you would happily go to but, knowing there's considerable demand for the tickets, you could also imagine having plenty of fun with the money you would earn by selling them.
 In this case, you're in a win-win situation: List the tickets at a high, market rate.
 No sale?
 No problem.
 Sale, on the other hand, equals success.